HanLiii/HanLiii.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a CS PhD student at the University of California, Riverside.
+I am a PhD Candidate at the college of computer science and engineering in University of California Riverside, working with [Professor.
+Greg Ver Steeg](https://profiles.ucr.edu/app/home/profile/gregoryv)

 I am passionate about machine learning, with research spanning areas such as Computer Vision and Generative AI.